Digital illustration of a city skyline with tall skyscrapers and mountains in the background, with a clear sky.

 FAQs

 • That’s a fair question — and honestly, the right one to ask.
 You should always be mindful of where your information comes from.
-While I’m still an undergraduate, I’m finishing early (December 2025) with a double-major in Economics and History, both focused on policy.
+While I only just completed my college career, I finished early (December 2025) with a double-major in Economics and History, both focused on policy.
 I’ve also received a research fellowship, studied Political Economics and Policy Research & Analysis, and conducted projects on topics ranging from child welfare to federal governing structures.

 More than titles, though, what I bring is a commitment to clarity.
 I approach policy as a civically engaged citizen first, and my goal with CivicSyntax is to help others feel confident doing the same.